ronmrcdo/next-portfolio/content/part-1-managing-auth-state-using-ngxs-angular.md

 > TypeScript features such as classes and decorators.

 ### Introduction
-In this article we will build a complete authentication solution using NGXS.
+In this article we will cover the auth state, auth service and dependencies.

 ### Getting Started
 **1. Install packages and import to app.module.ts**